cvs-health/testilo/README.md

 The `call` module will retrieve the named script and batch from their respective directories.
 The `merge` module will create an array of jobs.
 The `call` module will save the jobs in the `process.env.JOBDIR` directory.

+### Validation

+To test the `merge` module, in the project directory you can execute the statement `node validation/merge/validate`.
+All logging statements should begin with “Success” and none should begin with “ERROR”.

 ## Report scoring